 Netsparker works by first identifying all the attack surfaces of a web application and then identifying security vulnerabilities and flaws in them.
 Upon finding security issues, Netsparker produces a proof of exploit, which allows you to understand the impact the vulnerability has, thus helping you triage vulnerability fixes and take the necessary steps to remediate it easily.
 Netsparker scans web applications for vulnerabilities listed in the OWASP Top Ten list like Cross-site Scripting (XSS) and SQL injection, as well as thousands of other vulnerability variants.
 The Netsparker vulnerability scanner software can scan any type of modern and custom built HTML5, Web 2.0 application and Single Page Applications (SPA), regardless if it was built with PHP, .NET or JAVA.

 Netsparker's advanced web application security scanning technology can identify security holes and vulnerabilities that others might miss, as proven in the most recent independent web vulnerability scanner comparison.
 Netsparker can also automatically crawl, scan, and identify vulnerabilities in web services including:

 Since the Netsparker security vulnerability scanner uses the Proof-Based Scanning™ to verify vulnerabilities, it is dead accurate and does not report false-positives, thus allows you to spend time on remediation rather than verifying the scanner's findings.

 Clients tout Netsparker's easy-to-use interface and support for things like two-factor authentication.
 Others note the efficacy, speed, and reliability of the web vulnerability scanner.

-Sign up for a free trial today and see why our web vulnerability scanner beats other scanning tools for security auditing.
+Get a demo today and see why our web vulnerability scanner beats other scanning tools for security auditing.
 Our best-in-class vulnerability scanning software is chosen by many leading companies and organizations across industries to keep their information secure and their online reputation safe.
 Try a demo today.